Christ of Europe: Historical development

-The last western failure to adequately support Poland, in Poland labeled Western betrayal, is perceived to have come in 1945, at the Yalta conference where the future fate of Europe was being negotiated.
+The last western failure to adequately support Poland, in Poland labeled Western betrayal, is perceived to have come in 1945, at the Yalta Conference where the future fate of Europe was being negotiated.
 The U.S. President Franklin D. Roosevelt told Soviet premier Joseph Stalin that "Poland ... has been a source of trouble for over 500 years".
 The western powers did not attempt to grant Poland the "victor power" status that France was given, despite the Polish military contribution.

 During the communist period going to church was a sign of rebellion against the communist regime.
 During the time of communist martial law in 1981 it became popular to return to the messianic tradition by for example women wearing the Polish eagle on a black cross, jewelry popular after the failed uprising in 1863.

 Partly due to communist influenced education (that used is as a symbol of martyrdom of anti-Nazi and anti-fascist resistance), during the Communist era Auschwitz came to take on different meanings for Jews and Poles, with Poles seeing themselves as the "principal martyrs" of the camp.

-The Catholic Church, in addition to having provided the main support for the solidarity movement that replaced the communists, also has deep roots of being wedded to the Polish national identity.
+The Catholic Church, in addition to having provided the main support for the Solidarity movement that replaced the communists, also has deep roots of being wedded to the Polish national identity.
 Polish society is currently struggling with the question of how deeply the Catholic Church shall be allowed to remain attached to Polish national identity.

 Contemporary status and criticism

 Several analysts see the concept as a persistent, unifying force in Poland.
 A poll taken at the turn of the 20th century indicated that 78% of Poles saw their country as the leading victim of injustice.
 Its modern applications see Poland as a nation that has "...given the world a Pope and rid the Western world of communism."

+This national narrative came under increased scrutiny during the late 20th century, particularly during the controversies surrounding the Auschwitz cross and the Jedwabne massacre.
+Journalist Tina Rosenberg believes that a "martyr nation" self-conception has dominated the Polish response to revelations about Polish treatment of the Jews in the Jedwabne massacre.
+She writes that in the resulting debates some have claimed that Jews were trying to slander Poland or have justified past attacks on Jews by alleging Jewish connections to the communists (see Żydokomuna).

 In 1990 Rev. Stanisław Musiał, deputy editor of a leading Catholic newspaper and with a close relationship to then Pope John Paul II called for a Polish reappraisal of history that would take these critiques of nationalist ideology seriously.
 "We have a mythology of ourselves as martyr nation", he wrote.
 "We are always good.
 The others are bad.
 With this national image, it was absolutely impossible that Polish people could do bad things to others."